How 6th Place in the Premier League Could Still Secure Champions League Qualification

 While the title race becomes a fierce battle between Mikel Arteta and Pep Guardiola, the fight for qualification to next season’s UEFA Champions League is also heating up, with Chelsea and Brighton & Hove Albion among the teams pushing for a place.

-It is recently confirmed that five English teams will qualify for next season’s Champions League through their final Premier League position in 2025/26.
+It was recently confirmed by the BBC that five English teams will qualify for next season’s Champions League through their final Premier League position in 2025/26.

 However, the sixth-placed side could also secure a spot in Europe’s elite competition.

-This possibility raises the stakes ahead of Brighton & Hove Albion’s clash with Chelsea on Tuesday, as Brighton would leapfrog Chelsea into sixth place with a victory in their head-to-head encounter.
+This possibility raises the stakes ahead of Brighton & Hove Albion’s clash with Chelsea on Tuesday, as the Seagulls would leapfrog the Blues into sixth place with a victory in their head-to-head encounter.

-For this to happen, the Premier League reports that Aston Villa must win the UEFA Europa League and finish fifth in the Premier League.
+For this to happen, the Premier League website reports that Aston Villa must win the UEFA Europa League and finish fifth in the English top-flight league.

 Fifth place earns a European Performance Spot (EPS) in the Champions League as a reward for English clubs’ collective success in Europe this season.

-Villa currently sit in fourth place and reach the Europa League semi-finals, where they face fellow Premier League side Nottingham Forest.
+Aston Villa currently sit in fourth place and reached the Europa League semi-finals, where they face fellow Premier League side, Nottingham Forest.

 If Villa finish fifth and have already qualified for the Champions League by winning the Europa League, the EPS passes down to the team finishing sixth in the Premier League.